QuaziSamiha/React_State_Management/README.md

 # 23-3 Use Object As State For A Component

 - mutable & immutable (when we change a state, we cannot store any reference of previous state, directly set the new state)

+**28.06.24**

+# 23-4 Use UseReducer To Maintain The State

+- useReducer hook is inspired by Redux
+- useState return an array with two elements
+- useReducer also returns an array with two elements (1. state and 2. dispatch)
+- useReducer takes two parameter as arguments, first one is a function (conventionally called reducer) and second one is a value(we can send an object or a variable).
+By default this reducer function get access of two things, 1. currentState, 2. action
+- we are sending dispatch to reducer function

+# 23-5 Dynamic Payload And Proper Usage With TypeScript